 Schoppenwihr (Park of), Festival of Plants

-The Plant Festival of Schoppenwihr north of Colmar has become, over the years, a must-see event for lovers of plants, flowers and gardens.
-Beginners or experienced visitors will benefit from the advice of dozens of nursery exhibitors, who will present for sale thousands of plants and seeds … Additional exhibitors traditionally complete the exhibition with products around the theme garden, its decoration and life in the countryside.
+The Plant Festival of Schoppenwihr (Fête des Plantes de Schoppenwihr) north of Colmar has become, over the years, a must-visit event for lovers of plants, flowers and gardens.
+Beginners or experienced visitors will benefit from the advice of dozens of nursery exhibitors, who will present for sale thousands of plants and seeds … Additional exhibitors traditionally complete the exhibition with products around the garden theme, its decoration and life in the countryside.

 SLOW-UP Alsace, the vineyard and the wine route by bike, on foot or on a scooter but especially without a car!

 I had to wait for the 4th edition of the Slow Up Alsace, June 5, 2016, to move to the act of participation.
 I imagined until then that it was necessary to be a crack of the bike, a follower of the half-marathon or trail in mountain to have fun on such an event.
-In the perspective of photos to be made for the blog (see my photos of the Slow-Up 2016 here), I saw myself already on the lookout, lurking in a ditch along the way, like a wildlife photographer watching for wildlife. originals flying at full speed in front of the lens!
+In the perspective of photos to be made for the blog (see my photos of the Slow-Up 2016 here), I saw myself already on the lookout, lurking in a ditch along the way, like a wildlife photographer watching for strange birds flying at full speed in front of my camera lens!

 A few days later, I laugh at myself.
 But no !
 It is a beautiful day open and accessible to all.
 Come !